Ladvien/ladvien.github.io/_posts/2017-07-02-sqldf-dates.md

 102480
 {% endhighlight %}

-Ok, back to the data datatype.
+Ok, back to the date datatype.
 It is used when dealing with dates.
 By declaring a variable as having a date datatype, it is telling the computer whatever we put into that variable to interpret as a date.
 Simple enough.

 ### Strings
 When we talk about string we aren't talking about fuzzy things kittens chase.
-A string datatype is a series of character (one part of a string) strung together.  _Anything_ can be a string.
+A string datatype is a series of characters (one part of a string) strung together.  _Anything_ can be a string.
 They are probably the most important datatype, since they can tell a computer to look at a number and see something else.
 Confused?
 Let's look at some examples.

-First, know the way we tell a computer is a string is by putting it either in double quotes `"this is a string"` or single quotes `'this is also a string'`.
+We tell a computer data is a string is by putting it in double quotes `"this is a string"` or single quotes `'this is also a string'`.

-For example, if we wanted to assign a variable a string in R we could do so by doing the following:
+Here's an example of assigning a string in R:
 {% highlight r %}
 myFirstString <- "this is a string"
 {% endhighlight %}

 Great!
 But what can we do with it?
 Well, a lot.

-For example, let's say we wanted to path a path of a file to a `read.csv()` function.
+Let's say we wanted to pass a path of a file to a `read.csv()` function.
 We could do so by providing the path as a string.
 {% highlight r%}
 dataFrame <- read.csv("/Users/user/Downloads/Client.csv")
 {% endhighlight%}

-The above will load the Client.csv file that is located at the `/Users/user/Downloads/` directory--the computer knows how to read the path because it's a string.
+The above will load the Client.csv file located at the `/Users/user/Downloads/` directory--the computer knows how to read the path because it's a string.

-But why are string so important?
-Well, they allow us to tell a computer to override its basic instinct and view a piece of data as something other than what the computer would guess it as.
+But why are strings so important?
+Well, they allow us to tell a computer to override its basic instinct and view a piece of data as something other than what the computer would guess it is.

 Returning to the ZIP code.
 {% highlight r%}
 notAZipCode <- 76110
 myZipCode <- "76110"